lodash-archive/lodash-cli/README.md

 # lodash-cli v3.0.0-pre

-The [Lo-Dash](https://lodash.com/) command-line interface for creating custom builds & precompiling templates.
+The [lodash](https://lodash.com/) command-line interface for creating custom builds & precompiling templates.

 ## Dive in

-Check out the [Lo-Dash custom builds documentation](https://lodash.com/custom-builds) for build commands & usage examples.<br>
+Check out the [lodash custom builds documentation](https://lodash.com/custom-builds) for build commands & usage examples.<br>
 The changelog for this release is available on our [wiki](https://github.com/lodash/lodash-cli/wiki/Changelog).

 ## Installation